Why is it important to Delegate?

 *Finally we didn’t develop the operation due to external factors (a hedge fund made an offer before us) but we still remember that particular (and unusual) behavior years later.

 This kind of delegation happens when you have the knowledge and technically you could develop certain task by yourself but since there is a lot of work involved and you are coordinating the overall group, you are “forced” to delegate.

-It happens usually when a technician promotes and starts managing groups.
+- It usually happens when a technician is promoted, and starts managing groups.

-Usually the people in this situation tend to try controlling excessively every aspect of the project because they think they could do it better (and sometimes they can).
+Usually the people in this situation try to control every aspect of the project excessively because they think they could do it better (and sometimes they can).

 In these situations the manager must understand that if he/she made all the tasks involved there would be no project or it would take an eternity.